-The MA in International Relations and European Politics provides students with:
+The MA in International Relations and European Politics at University of Bath provides students with:

 Graduates from our MA in International Relations and European Politics acquire broad knowledge about politics and policy-making in the contemporary international arena and about the role of Europe and the European Union within it, as well as essential skills to apply this knowledge in a wide variety of professional contexts.
 They are well-equipped to pursue successful careers in international organisations, multinational corporations, public bodies and think tanks.